ZeroSharp/serverless-php/README.md

 ## Rebuilding the PHP binary

-If you need different compiler flags or depndencies you will need to recompile PHP.
+If you need different compiler flags or dependencies you will need to recompile PHP.

 ### Prerequisites
 - [docker](https://www.docker.com/)